carello/docker-ee/MTA_LAB_README.md

 Congratulations, you have installed the UCP manager node.

-### <a name="task1.2"></a>Task 1.2: Install a Linux worker node
+### <a name="task1.2"></a>Task 1.2: Install a Linux worker nodes

-Now that we have a manager node, we'll add a Linux worker node to our cluster.
+Now that we have a manager node, we'll add the Linux worker nodes to our cluster.
 Worker nodes are the servers that actually run our Docker-based applications.

 1. From the main UCP dashboard click `Nodes` and then `Add Nodes`.
 2. Copy the text in the box to your clipboard.
 	> **Note** There is an icon in the upper right corner of the box that you can click to copy the text to your clipboard
 	![](./images/add_node.png)
-3. SSH into the remaing Linux nodes (pod-X-lin02-04) `ssh docker@<linux node IP Address>`
+3. SSH into the remaining Linux nodes (pod-X-lin02 - pod-X-lin04)
+	`ssh docker@<linux node IP Address>`
 4. Paste the text from Step 2 at the command prompt, and press enter.